First time visiting the

 They make incredible wines from historic vineyards.
 The Zinfandels are legendary but they have a few surprises up their sleeves as well.
 The quaint saltbox home has a very limited amount of space, so appointments are required.
 Located in a beautiful courtyard off the Sonoma square in a historic house with details adorning the interior walls.
 You will not want to miss Bedrock Wine Co.

 Charlie's Acres is a beautiful farm sanctuary located about 5 minutes from the Sonoma Plaza.
-Meet Martha the turkey, Petunia the Pot-Belly pig, Ginger the goat, and many more that have been rescued from many different parts of the world and will now enjoy the rest of their lives at this happy farm.
-Community Tours are available on Saturdays and Sundays at 10:00, as well as a family-friendly tour at 11 am on Saturdays.
+Meet Hombre the turkey, Petunia the Pot-Belly pig, Ginger the goat, and many more that have been rescued from many different parts of the world and will now enjoy the rest of their lives at this happy farm.
+Community Tours are available on Saturdays and Sundays at 10:00 for a $25 donation per person.
 Check their website here to sign up.
 Volunteer opportunities are also available.

 Sweet Scoops is a very special ice cream shop on the Sonoma Plaza.
 Be sure to pop in to grab a scoop with a local twist.
 They hand make over 200 flavors that rotate on their menu daily.
 Many local ingredients are used in flavors like wine (of course), tea, wine country chocolates, and local fruits.

 8. Grab a picnic lunch and head out to the vineyards

 Sonoma Market, right off the Sonoma Plaza, offers box lunches, salads, and wine to go.
 The great market shop has everything you would need for the perfect picnic along with local recommendations on a perfect spot to enjoy your lunch.
 You can also enjoy a picnic and a bottle of wine in the Sonoma Plaza.